abtion/guidelines/stack-guideline.md

 When pipeline runs successfully, we then upload the changed files from the build process directly to the site hosted on Kinsta.

 #### CLI
 We have created our own shell script based on the [wp-cli](https://wp-cli.org/) to quickly create a wordpress site, install our default plugins and our Abtion-theme.
-Script can be seen in this [repo](https://github.com/abtion/Wordpress-Scaffolding)
+The script can be seen in this [repo](https://github.com/abtion/Wordpress-Scaffolding)

 #### Plugins
 — [ACF](https://www.advancedcustomfields.com/)